ktbarrett/hdltypes/README.md

 ## Scope

-Initially the project will implement all the builtin types of VHDL:
+Initially the project will implement all the builtin types of VHDL, albiet with different names:

 - `bit`
 - `logic`